owzzz/owainl.blog/posts/hello-world.md

 metaTitle: "Writing - Hello World, Owain Llewellyn launches personal website covering topics engineering, technology, environment, lifestyle"
 ---

 **Hey, thanks for stopping by:** This is my new personal website, one that I've been meaning to start for some time.
-It'll serve as a place for documenting ideas and experimenting on personal projects.
-A digital scratch pad that I can use to explore tech and things that I find of interest.
+I hope it'll serve as a place for documenting ideas and experimenting on personal projects.
+A digital scratch pad that I can use to explore new tech and things that peak my interest.

 The site will serve as a jump off point to experiment with software from scratch, trying out, adapting and tearing down whilst sharing what I've learnt along the way.
-Working this way I hope will allow me to create at a moments notice and without friction.
+This approach I hope will allow me to create at a moments notice and without friction.

 **A little bit about the build:** The site is being developed from the ground up using NextJS [NextJS](https://nextjs.org) [version 13 (Beta)](https://beta.nextjs.org/docs).
 Getting everything setup to this point has been straight forward so far and I've been impressed with their docs and in particular their build system [Vercel](https://vercel.com).